Skip to main content

 In Summary

 For much of its existence AustralianSuper's major problem has been to manage significant growth year on year but there appears to be no clear evidence at all to suggest that AustralianSuper has (yet) leveraged its substantial increase in size over recent years to provide significant additional benefit to members.
-It is possible that substantial size will bring investment benefits which are yet to be realised, but there are also potential disbenefits, such as less management flexibility and distance from membership - perhaps the "ideal" super fund is large in size, but not "mega".
+It is possible that substantial size will bring investment benefits but they are yet to be realised, and there are also potential disbenefits, such as less management flexibility and distance from membership - perhaps the "ideal" super fund is large in size, but not "mega".

 This is an editorial piece - should your opinion differ or you wish to add new information we invite you to communicate with us using the form below.